 “These components are what Lark Hotels’ locales have in common.
 We are excited to bring our approach to Georgia.
 The unique properties in our collection embrace their locations,” Lark’s Chief Inspiration Officer Dawn Hagin said.
 “We see Savannah as a community that will support this approach and help us to thrive.
 And we intend to help attract more modern travelers to Savannah as a whole.”

 The Liberty Hotel

-In February 2017, the Savannah Historic Review Board approved a 8,400-square-feet hotel to be built located across from the Savannah Civic Center.
-This hotel, which has been dubbed The Liberty Hotel, is being designed by Lynch Associates Architects and would sit across form Frali Gourmet and the Savannah Coffee Roasters.
+In February 2017, the Savannah Historic Review Board approved a 8,400-square-feet hotel.
+It is to be built located across from the Savannah Civic Center.
+The Liberty Hotel is being designed by Lynch Associates Architects.
+It would be located across form Frali Gourmet and the Savannah Coffee Roasters.
 The projected opening is in the summer of 2019.

 President Street Property

 Across town, another hotel might just be on its way to President Street, out near Truman Parkway.
-This past winter, Chatham County-Savannah Metropolitan Planning Commission submitted a Development of Regional Impact application to build the 645-room hotel with 685 parking space at 1147 E. President St with the help of HD Companies US Inc. of Pooler, Ga, at an estimate of $250 million.
+This past winter, Chatham County-Savannah Planning Commission submitted an application to build the 645-room hotel.
+The hotel comes with 685 parking spaces at 1147 E. President St. at an estimate of $250 million.